 My research focusses on computer vision with a particular emphasis on algorithms for high-level recognition.
 My goal is enable cheap and robust sensing of the visual world using cameras powered by computer vision.
-For an overview of my research take a look at my recent publications and projects.
+For an overview of my research take a look at my recent publications, CV and research statement (visualized as a word cloud).
 I am also on Google scholar.

 A better computer science department rankings for PhD students: http://csrankings.org.

 |9/1||Promoted to associate professor with tenure!
 Many thanks to students, collaborators, mentors, colleagues, friends and family for their support along the way.|

 |8/20||Teaching Computer Vision @ UMass|

 |8/20||NSF grant awarded in collaboration with Colarado State and Univ. of Oklahoma on using CV and ML to study aerial insectivores.|

 |7/20||Four papers accepted to ECCV 2020.
 PrGAN appears at IJCV.|